xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 They are two different things, but related by the magnification of microscope.

-Normally, dose means the total electrons hitting the specimen in an unit area.
+Normally, dose means the total electrons hitting the specimen in a unit area.
 It usually has unit like e\ :sup:`-`/Å\ :sup:`2`.

 Dose rate means how strong the beam is, it is how many electrons hitting in one physical pixel area on the detector sensor for a unit time period.
 It usually has a unit like **primary electrons/unbinned pixel/second**.
 A proper dose rate is required for optimal performance of a camera.